dakkusingh/media_entity_flickr/README.md

 * thumb_url
 * thumb_height
 * thumb_width

-### With Flickr API
-TODO - Flickr API for Drupal 8 does not exist yet.

 ## Integration with Lightning Media
 **Media Entity Flickr** can be used with its companion module for Lightning Media.
 More information can be found at https://www.drupal.org/project/lightning_media_flickr and https://github.com/dakkusingh/lightning_media_flickr